Here is the most common ATS systems in the USA

 - Use language from the job description.
 If it says

-. - Mirror phrasing and terminology.
+SQL, don’t just sayrelational databases. - Mirror phrasing and terminology.
 If they say

-explicitly. - Include a clear ‘Skills’ section listing hard and soft skills.
+machine learning engineer, mention bothmachine learningandengineerexplicitly. - Include a clear ‘Skills’ section listing hard and soft skills.

 - Contextualize keywords in your job descriptions.
 Don’t just dump a list.